Exodus 16

 Interpretations

-The manna has rich typological significance in Christian theology.
-Jesus explicitly draws the connection in John 6:31-35, where he tells the crowd: "Your fathers ate the manna in the wilderness, and they died...
+The manna carries clear typological significance in Christian theology.
+Jesus draws the connection explicitly in John 6:31-35, where he tells the crowd: "Your fathers ate the manna in the wilderness, and they died...
 I am the bread of life.
 Whoever comes to me shall not hunger."
-The manna was temporary, physical, and could not ultimately sustain life; Jesus offers himself as the eternal bread that gives life to the world.
-Paul identifies the manna as "spiritual food" in 1 Corinthians 10:3, suggesting it pointed beyond itself to Christ.
-In Revelation 2:17, the risen Christ promises the church at Pergamum "hidden manna" — a fulfillment of the jar preserved before the Testimony.
-Some interpreters in the sacramental tradition (Catholic, Orthodox, and some Anglican) see a further connection between the manna and the Eucharist: as God gave Israel physical bread from heaven to sustain them on their journey, so Christ gives his body as bread to sustain the church.
-Protestant interpreters generally affirm the typological link between manna and Christ but vary on whether the eucharistic connection is explicit in the text or a later theological development.
+The manna was temporary and physical; it could not ultimately sustain life.
+Jesus offers himself as the bread that gives life to the world.
+Paul calls the manna "spiritual food" in 1 Corinthians 10:3, suggesting that it pointed beyond itself to Christ.
+In Revelation 2:17, the risen Christ promises the church at Pergamum "hidden manna," an image that recalls the jar preserved before the Testimony.
+Some interpreters in sacramental traditions (Catholic, Orthodox, and some Anglican) see a further connection between the manna and the Eucharist: as God gave Israel bread from heaven to sustain them on their journey, so Christ gives his body as bread to sustain the church.
+Protestant interpreters generally affirm the typological link between manna and Christ but differ on whether the eucharistic connection is explicit in the text or a later theological development.